1000miles/FIL/mac/force-git-to-recognize-a-file-name-change-to-lowercase-or-capitalize-on-a-mac.md

 ### Git > Heroku Deployment

-For example we originally named our module `./models/employee.js` instead of `./models/Employee.js`.
-In nodejs (and other programming languages) models are named in capital letters by convention which is why heroku couldn't find our model.
+For example we originally named our model `./models/employee.js` instead of `./models/Employee.js`.
+In nodejs (and other programming languages) models are named start with a capital letter by convention which is why heroku couldn't find our model because required the model as capitalized.
 Even though the deployment was successful we still faced an application error so that the website didn't show up on heroku.
 Once we noticed that we renamed the file to `./models/Employee.js` on our local machine and the file name looked as it should be.
 We then pushed the change to Github and merged to trigger a new automatic deployment to heroku.
 For strange reasons we still got the same error.

 To dive deeper into the error we ran: